Selective Clear Cube based on Variable Source Data

 Yesterday I needed to load some motor vehicle fleet data from a csv file.
 I thought it had unique records for each measure, month and car.
 Easy, I thought.
 I’ll just use a CellPutN so it overwrites each month’s value with the new value on reload.
 Then I found that there were a few examples where there were debits and credits on separate lines in the source.
 So the answer was then CellIncrementN.
 But to make that work, I needed to zap the existing data, or it would just keep on accumulating.
-Then, how was I to do that when the source is not a complete data set for all history?
+I needed to do a selective clear of data – but only for the months of data in the source file.

 I wanted to use this standard TI, but how would I know what periods to clear?
 One answer could have been to prompt the user for the range of periods.
 But that leaves it open to user error and doesn’t allow for non-contiguous periods.
 It also doesn’t allow for random elements that need to be cleared, when you don’t want all elements zapped.

-I spoke with Pfaf and he recommended creating a temporary dimension with all the periods in the source data listed.
+I spoke with Pfaf and he recommended doing a selective clear by creating a temporary dimension with all the periods in the source data listed.
 Then use that temporary dimension in a loop in the primary TI’s Prolog to run our Clear View TI for each element in the temporary dimension.
 Sound complicated, yeah?
 Well, no. It was actually really simple.

 Solution – a Selective Clear based on the Source data